Play Communications S.A. – Annual report – 31 December 2019

 The lease term determined by the Group generally comprises non-cancellable period of lease contracts, periods covered by an option to extend the lease if the Group is reasonably certain to exercise that option and periods covered by an option to terminate the lease if the Group is reasonably certain not to exercise that option.
 The same term is applied as economic useful life of right-of-use assets.

 For all contracts signed since January 1, 2018 relating to properties for telecommunication sites, the Group has concluded that there are a number of scenarios where the Group might elect not to exercise the extension options.
 Therefore, the IFRS 16 criterion of being reasonably certain to exercise the extension options is not fulfilled.
-The periods covered by a potential use of an option to extend the lease were excluded from the lease term.
-For leases of property for telecommunication sites with indefinite term the Group previously estimated the length of the contract to be equal to the economic useful life of non-current assets located in the leased property and physically connected with it (e.g. economic useful life of foundations of telecommunications towers in case of lease of land on which the tower is located).
-In the three-month period ended March 31, 2018 the Group has reassessed its estimation of the non-cancellable period of such types of leases to be equal to the average or typical market contract term of particular type of lease.
-The above described changes were considered as change in estimate and were applied prospectively and resulted in a decrease of the lease liabilities balance of approximately 5% and in a decrease of the right-of-use assets balance of approximately 6%.
-For leases other than telecommunication sites with indefinite term the Group continuously estimates the non-cancellable period to be equal to the average or typical market contract term of particular type of lease.
+The periods covered by a potential use of an option to extend the lease are excluded from the lease term.
+For leases with indefinite term the Group estimates the non-cancellable period of such types of leases to be equal to the average or typical market contract term of particular type of lease.
+When assessing the lease term the Group takes into account penalty payments specified in the contract as well as materiality of possible economic outflows related to termination of the contracts.
 The Group will continue to monitor these assumptions in the future as a result of a review of the industry practice and the evolution of the accounting interpretations in relation to estimation of the lease terms among peer telecommunications entities when they also apply IFRS 16.

 The present value of the lease payment is determined using the discount rate representing the rate of interest rate swap applicable for currency of the lease contract and for similar tenor, corrected by the average credit spread of entities with rating similar to the Group’s rating, observed in the period when the lease contract commences or is modified.